armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 title: Get Started with the CLI to Deploy Apps
 linktitle: CLI
 description: >
-  The Borealis CLI is a CLI for interacting with Project Borealis.
-With the CLI, you can integrate Borealis into your existing CI/CD tooling.
+  Use the Borealis CLI to interact with Project Borealis.
+You can integrate Borealis into your existing CI/CD tooling.
 Start by familiarizing yourself with the Borealis CLI and its workflow.
 exclude_search: true
 weight: 5
 ---